NetzkroneHD/licsense/README.md

 The [license-product](license-product/) module provides a complete production setup.

-## Contributing
+## 🤝 Contributing

 This is a personal project for exploring new technologies.
 Feel free to explore the codebase and adapt it for your needs.

-## License
+## 📄 License

-This project is developed by netzkronehd for experimentation with modern software development technologies.
+This project is developed by NetzkroneHD for experimentation with modern software development technologies.

-## Dodule Documentation
+## 🔗 Module Documentation

 - [License Server README](license-server/README.md)
 - [License GUI README](license-gui/README.md)